bluesky-social/indigo/cmd/relay/README.md

 ### Bootstrapping Host List

+Before bulk-adding hosts, you should probably increase the "new-hosts-per-day" limit, at least temporarily.

 The relay comes with a helper command to pull a list of hosts from an existing relay.
 You should shut the relay down first and run this as a separate command:

     ./relay pull-hosts